airshhlay/go-crud-app-with-monitoring-and-tracing/README.md

 - Grafana: Pulls data from Prometheus for visualization
 - Jaeger: Collects and displays traces created by the services

+**Load Testing**
+- k6: Executes scripts that call the various endpoints
+- influxdb: Stores the load testing results from k6 and used as a datasource for Grafana

 ## Setup

 ### Prerequisites